 Despicable Me Minion Mayhem

 This is another simulator ride that we convinced Savannah to go on.
 I think she liked it as it wasn’t as rough as other simulators.

 You go on a mission to get the present back that was missing for Gru.

 We also came across a cool Despicable Me parade in the streets.
 We loved watching Grus dancing antics.

-And the last Attraction in this land is Transformers: The ride – 3D.
-This ride is right next to Minion Mayhem.
-So you could do one and go straight to the other, because these rides can get pretty long lines.
+The last Attraction in the Production Central land is Transformers: The ride – 3D.
+This ride is right next to Minion Mayhem, so you could do one and go straight to the other, because these rides can get pretty long lines.